 Soil expands by 1.3-1.4 times in volume when unearthed so this produces 17 YD3 of soil to excavate, load, haul, and dispose of.

-Wood and Concrete retaining walls both need an adequate gravel base and a proper drainage area behind the wall.
+Wood retaining walls and Concrete retaining walls both need an adequate gravel base and a proper drainage area behind the wall.

 Gravel is essential for the base to provide a solid level foundation to build upon.
-It drains water away to eliminate soil erosion, decomposition of the wall material, and to remove the standing water below the wall to prevent frost heave in the winter time.
+It drains water away to eliminate soil erosion, decomposition of the wall material, and to remove the standing water ( proper drainage) below the wall system to prevent frost heave in the winter time.

 I already covered this above but it’s worth another mention because of how important it is, and how often its not done.
 Excavating and removing soil behind your wall, and replacing with gravel will add significant costs to the project, but must be done if you expect it to last for longer than 5-10 years.